Hiking in Bodega Bay

 After Your Hike

-There’s much more to do and see in Bodega Bay after your hike.
-This charming coastal town isn’t just a picturesque fishing port; it’s also a sensational place to indulge in seafood — crab, salmon, rockfish and more — taken right off a local boat.
+There's much more to do and see in Bodega Bay after your hike.
+This charming coastal town is a sensational place to indulge in seafood like crab, salmon and rockfish, taken right off a local boat.

 Want to stay longer?
 Head for luxurious Bodega Bay Lodge, where each room provides amazing ocean views.
-The elegant guest lodges at Inn at the Tides are nestled in beautiful and secluded surroundings; the Bodega Harbor Inn, conveniently located in old town Bodega Bay, overlooks Bodega Harbor; or check our listings of coastal hotels and B&Bs.
+The elegant guest lodges at Inn at the Tides are nestled in secluded surroundings, while the Bodega Harbor Inn, conveniently located in old town Bodega Bay, overlooks Bodega Harbor.
+For more options, check our listings of coastal hotels and B&Bs.